semgrep/semgrep-rules/README.md

 If you want run these rules rather than write them, check out the easy-to-use [bento.dev](https://bento.dev)

-## Contributing

-Please make a PR to submit your rules!

 ## Help

 Contact the team at [sgrep@r2c.dev](mailto:sgrep@r2c.dev) for help.